This post contains affiliate links. If you use these links to buy something we may earn a commission.

 Think through solutions for your roadblocks

 Think through solutions to their challenges.
 It might be that you need a system to help.
 It could be your flow is off.
 Actually take time to understand where things go off the rails and then look for solutions.
 It might be helpful to brainstorm with your family so you get their input upfront.
+You might also consider using Artificial Intelligence (AI) to help you.
+Check out the Mompowerment post from Sarah Dooley to get ideas in this area.

 Give yourself grace on off days

-Hopefully, these tips will help decrease stress and start the day off with more smiles for all.
+Hopefully, these tips will help decrease stress and start the day off with more calm or smiles for all.
 You can download my schedule template to help you create a schedule that works for you.
-You’ll also get access to 6 other templates that will help you divide household and childcare duties with your partner at home and talk to your manager or senior leadership about changes at the office.
+You’ll also get access to other templates that will help you divide household and childcare duties with your partner at home and talk to your manager or senior leadership about changes at the office.

 What does your morning routine look like?
 Do you have tips or steps that help with your school morning routine?
 I’d love to hear them in the comments.